 The Town of Oakville is at a moment in time where the community must consider where and how to grow.
 Instead of developing outward over more greenfield lands, the town needs to determine how best to manage development within the town boundaries.
 This is the main question that the Urban Structure Review will answer as the town works toward our vision “To be the most livable town in Canada.”

-At their meeting of June 12, 2017, Town Council received draft Official Plan Amendments that would see a newly revised Urban Structure section introduced into the Town of Oakville’s Official Plan – the Livable Oakville Plan.
+At their meeting of September 26, 2017, Town Council will consider a recommendation report on the proposed Official Plan Amendments that would see a newly revised Urban Structure section introduced into the Town of Oakville’s Official Plan – the Livable Oakville Plan.

 The Stable Residential Neighbourhoods Review will revisit the Livable Oakville policies intended to maintain and protect existing neighbourhood character.
 Development activity and residential development opportunities will be studied.
 New and revised policies will be considered, where necessary to support the growth management framework.